Solved Problem on Static Equilibrium

 Solution

-First, we will decompose the forces that act in the system in coordinate system xy (Figure 2).
-The gravitational force \( {\vec F}_{g} \) has only the component \( {\vec F}_{gy} \) in the negative y direction.
+We draw the forces in a coordinate system and decompose the forces in these directions (Figure 2).
+The gravitational force \( {\vec F}_{g} \) has only the component in the negative y direction.
 The tension force \( {\vec T}_{A} \) has the component \( {\vec T}_{Ax} \) in the positive x direction and the component \( {\vec T}_{Ay} \) in the positive y direction.
 The tension force \( {\vec T}_{B} \) has the component \( {\vec T}_{Bx} \) in the negative x direction and the component \( {\vec T}_{By} \) in the negative y direction.

 \[ \begin{gather} \bbox[#99CCFF,10px] {\sum \vec{F}=0} \end{gather} \]